MohammadFneish7/WhatsappAgent/README.md

 // Open web.whatsapp.com and try to login Messegner.Login();

+// Send text message
+Messegner.SendMessage("70434962", "This is a text message");

 // Send image or video Messegner.SendMedia(MediaType.IMAGE_OR_VIDEO, "70434962", "C:\\Users\\96170\\Desktop\\WhatsApp Image 2022-11-28 at 19.20.48.jpg", "this is an image with caption");